Volunteer opportunities are available in a variety of areas. They fall into three broad categories:

 - Complete the Stained Glass Theatre Volunteer Information form.

-Matinee Performances: Arrive at 1:15.
-(Saturdays only)
+Matinee Performances: Arrive at 1:30.
+(Saturdays and selected Sundays only)

 The House Manager will assign duties to the ushers, greeter(s), and will-call attendant.
 The HM will oversee the completion of all duties on the House Manager Checklist.

 Ushers report to the House Manager.
-Before performance time, ushers will escort patrons to their seats At intermission, they will serve the patrons in the concessions area.
+Before performance time, ushers will escort patrons to their seats.
+At intermission, they will serve the patrons in the concessions area.
 After intermission, ushers will clean the rest rooms, courtyard and other public spaces.
 After the performance, ushers will be assigned to hand out posters in the lobby or clean the auditorium.
 The House Manager will make specific assignments as detailed on the House Manager Checklist.

 Greeters are stationed at the main entrance an hour before performance time, handing out programs as patrons arrive.
-They will direct patrons to the Box Office, the Will-call Table, or the House Manager as appropriate.
+They will direct patrons to the Box Office, the Will Call Table, or the House Manager as appropriate.
 They will stay at the entrance until about 5 minutes after the performance begins (to help late comers).
 The greeters will then report to the House Manager for other duties.
 In some cases (by prior arrangement), the greeters will be dismissed once their assignment at the entrance is completed.

-The Will-call Attendants serve patrons who have pre-paid (or who have complimentary vouchers) for their reservations.
+The Will Call Attendants serve patrons who have prepaid (or who have complimentary vouchers) for their reservations.
 As with the greeters, they are on duty until 5 minutes after the show starts (or until all seating passes have been picked up).
 Unless previously arranged, they will then report to the House Manager for additional duties.

 Production Cast and Crew